Pinto Bean Pie

 - In a large bowl, combine the beans, butter and vanilla.
 Stir in the sugar and coconut.
 Add eggs; stir well.
 Pour into crust.
 Bake at 350° for 30 minutes.

-- Sprinkle with pecans; bake 15-20 minutes longer or until a knife inserted near the center comes out clean but moist.
+- Sprinkle with pecans; bake 15-20 minutes longer or until a knife inserted in the center comes out clean but moist.
 Cool on a wire rack.
 Serve with whipped topping if desired.
 Refrigerate leftovers.
-Yield: 6-8 servings.